danilovl/select-autocompleter-bundle/README.md

 Simple configuration.

-Identifier `name` will be duplicated with prefix type `orm.` or `odm.`, which can be used for identification autocompleters in forms.
+The `name` identifier will be duplicated with the prefix `orm` or `odm`, which can be used to identify autocompleters in forms.

 ```yaml
 # config/config.yaml